 - Never agree to go to a bar or club with someone you have just met on the street.
-The clubs near Glyfada Square are associated with a signficant organized-crime network.
+The clubs near Glyfada Square are associated with a significant organized-crime network.
 Avoid those clubs if you get a hard-sell pitch for business, which might be a set-up for crime.

 - Never leave your drink unattended in a bar or club.
 Drink alcohol in moderation and stay in control.